 As a STEM Assured College we have a renowned reputation for engineering with cutting edge technology and staff to support this.
 If you’re considering a career in engineering, and in particular Mechanical Engineering, then this course can help you on your way.
 If you enjoy problem solving and are solution focused, wanting to know how things work, then you can become a great engineer.

-Currently and in the future, Engineering jobs are in high demand with many jobs required each year in Scotland alone as a result of Industry 4.0
+Engineering jobs are currently in high demand with many jobs required each year in Scotland alone as a result of Industry 4.0

 What will I learn?